 Your NCOAE tuition covers food, lodging, quality instruction and transportation during the course.
 Depending on the course, it may also include well-maintained group equipment (tents, boats, technical climbing equipment, cooking supplies, maps, etc.) and certifications when appropriate.

 NCOAE tuition does not cover transportation to and from the course location and your personal items, however, you can rent most of the recommended gear from NCOAE.
 It also does not cover insurance (health and travel), airfare and baggage fees.
 If you are attending a course that requires travel to Alaska or to an international destination, you will be responsible for the additional cost of those flights.
-Optional fees include college credit fees from Keystone College.
+Optional fees include college credit fees from the University of North Carolina – Wilmington.

 Can I get college credit?

-Academic credit is available for NCOAE courses by transferring credit through Keystone College or by arranging your own independent study.
-You will need to check with your institution to verify how it will accept the transfer of NCOAE/ Keystone College credit.
-If you need help in understanding credit transfer, please contact us!
+Academic credit is available for some NCOAE courses through the University of North Carolina – Wilmington or by arranging your own independent study.
+You will need to check with your academic institution to verify how/if they will accept the transfer of credits.
+If you need help in understanding college credit process, please contact us!

 Are your Semester Courses Gap-Year programs?

-Although gap year students may enroll for an NCOAE semester course, the course is not specific to 17-19 year old students.
-Instead, the Semester course participants are a mix of students who have enrolled as part or all of a gap year, some who are currently enrolled in college, and some are taking time off between high school and college.
+Although gap year students may enroll for an NCOAE semester course, the course is not specific to only recent high school grads or college students.
+Instead, Gap Year / Semester course participants are a mix of students who who are currently enrolled in college, some who are taking time off between high school and college, and some who just want to participate in a once-in-a-lifetime outdoor experience.
 The NCOAE curriculum is taught systematically and consistently across all NCOAE courses.